SUMIT-KUMAR-DUBEY/Sales-_Information/README.md

    data collection time.

 2. STAKEHOLDERS:-
-   a.Sales Director
-   b.Marketing Team
-   c.Customer Service Team
-   d.Data Analytics Team
-   e.It
+   Sales Director,Marketing Team,Customer Service Team,Data Analytics TeamIt

 3. END RESULT:-
    A computerized dashboard that offers immediate and current sales insights to aid in data-driven decision making.

 4. SUCCESS CRITERIA:-
-   a.Dashboard revealing sales order informationusing the most recent data. b.The sales team can demonstrate 10% of the overall spend in cost savings and can make better decisions. c.In order to save 20% of their company time and reinvest it in value-added activities, Sales Analytics stopped manually gathering data.
+   Dashboard revealing sales order informationusing the most recent data.The sales team can demonstrate 10% of the overall spend in cost savings and can make better decisions.In order to save 20% of their company time and reinvest it in value-added activities, Sales Analytics stopped manually gathering data.